configcat/docs/website/docs/sdk-reference/kotlin.md

 ```

 ## HTTP Engine
-The ConfigCat SDK internally uses <a href="https://ktor.io" target="_blank">Ktor</a> to download the latest configuration over HTTP.
+The ConfigCat SDK internally uses <a href="https://ktor.io" target="_blank">Ktor</a> to download the latest config.json over HTTP.
 For each platform the SDK includes a specific <a href="https://ktor.io/docs/http-client-engines.html#limitations" target="_blank">HTTP engine</a>:

 - **Android / JVM**: `ktor-client-okhttp`
 - **macOS / iOS / tvOS / watchOS**: `ktor-client-darwin`